MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 \end{align}
 $$

-Surprisingly (not really, actually, if you think about it) the Fibonacci sequence can also be generated using an IIR (infinite impuls response) filter.
+Surprisingly (maybe not really, if you think about it), the Fibonacci sequence can also be generated using an IIR (infinite impulse response) filter.
 Consider the difference equation of an IIR-filter in the form:

 $$
 \begin{align}